Trump tax return strategy could backfire, recent court decisions indicate

 WELLS FARGO, TD BANK TURN OVER TRUMP FINANCIAL RECORDS TO HOUSE DEMS

 Michael Stern, a former senior counsel in the House of Representatives' Office of General Counsel, told Politico, "I don't think anyone would say that it's impossible for there to be a final order for him to produce the tax returns by the middle of next year."
+That would be in the heat of Trump's re-election campaign.

 First, Judge Amit Mehta of the D.C.
 District Court ruled that accounting firm Mazars USA must comply with a House Oversight Committee subpoena for Trump's financial documents.
 Then Judge Edgardo Ramos of the Southern District of New York ruled similarly regarding the House Financial Services and Intelligence Committees' suboenas issued to Deutsche Bank and Capital One.